nadnerb/hcl-conversion/README.md

-# HCL Configuration
+# HCL Conversion

-This project was created to be able to read HCL variable files to be used in other projects.
+This project was created to enable reading HCL configuration files to be used by other tools.

-For example, I would like to pass configuration from a Terraform tfvars file and pass them to ansible.
+For example, I would like to pass configuration from a Terraform tfvars file and use them in ansible.

 ### Using

 Example:

-`./hcl-configuration filename.tfvars`
+`./hcl-configuration example.tfvars`

 ### Building